BrandTurner/TrueCar_Test/README.md

 # TrueCar Test
-Homework Assignment for St. Level Front End Engineer Position Done without the use of jQuery.
+Homework Assignment for a Sr. Level Front End Engineer Position at TrueCar Done without the use of jQuery.
 Fully responsive.

 To view a live version of this app, [click here](http://brandturner.github.io/Test/).
 Please refer to the code via github and not on github pages as this was my first time using it.